lok013/M.E.D.U.S.A/README.md

 ## Installation

-To get started with MEDUSA, follow these steps:
+To get started with M.E.D.U.S.A, follow these steps:

 1. Clone the repository.
 2. Navigate to the project directory.